-The junction of Burnside Grove and Stansted Avenue has been identified as a Village Centre as shown in Map 1a.
+The junction of Burnside Grove and Stansted Avenue has been identified as a Centre of Neighbourhood Importance (CNI) as shown in Map 3a.
 Within this area, uses, businesses and activities that support the growth of this as a village centre, including but not limited to, food, retail, community uses, social uses, and pop-up events and shops, will be considered appropriate subject to their impact on local amenity.
 The design of shop fronts should make a positive contribution to the area, following guidance in Appendix A, and ensuring that premises are accessible for all.